Prohelion/prohelion.github.io/_documentation/Profinity/Send_Receive_CAN_Bus_Messages.md

 ![Receive CAN Packets]({{site.dox.baseurl}}/images/Profinity/receive_can_packets.png)

-The options at the bottom of this window allow you to filter the messages by CAN ID and change various other settings like the Endian representation of the message (Big Endian vs Little Endian) and exlude local traffic (traffic from Profinity) if the adapter supports that (not all adapters support local filtering).
+The options at the bottom of this window allow you to filter the messages by CAN ID and change various other settings like the Endian representation of the message (Big Endian vs Little Endian) and exclude local traffic (traffic from Profinity) if the adapter supports that (not all adapters support local filtering).

 ## Send CAN Message like this